 TABLE OF CONTENTS 1

 OVERVIEW OF THE PROGRAMME 3

 RISK FACTORS 12

-Risks relating to the Issuer, including its business and the ability of Covered Bond Programme
+Risks relating to the Issuer, including its business and the ability of the Issuer to fulfil its ob- Covered Bond Programme Factors that are material for the purpose of assessing the risks associated with Covered Bon the Programme 12 ads issued under

 IMPORTANT INFORMATION 46

-Authorisation Issuer's statement Statutory auditor Documents incorporated by reference Documents on display Third party information Listing and Validity of this Base Prospectus Supplements to this Base Prospectus

-Abbreviations and definitions 48

-APPLICABLE FINAL TERMS 52

-PART A - CONTRACTUAL TERMS PART B - OTHER INFORMATION TERMS AND CONDITIONS OF THE COVERED BONDS 61

-1. Definitions

-Form, Denomination and Title.
-Status of the Covered Bonds.
-Issuer Covenants.
-79

-5. Redenomination

-Interest Payments Redemption and Purchase Taxation Prescription

-11. Notices 98 99

-SELLING RESTRICTIONS 100

-UNITED STATES EEA AND UNITED KINGDOM ICELAND HONG KONG SINGAPORE

-IADAN 104

-GENERAL 104

-SUMMARY OF ICELANDIC LEGISLATION IN CONSIDERATION OF CO VERED BONDS 105

-Covered Bonds 105

-Cover Pool 105

-Cover Pool Assets 106

-Matching Rules 106

-FSA Supervision 106

-The Register 107

-Independent Inspector 107

-Rights of Priority 107

-Handling of assets in the event of winding-up of an issuer 108

-The Rules on Covered bonds 109

-The Issuer's licence to issue Covered Bonds 110

-TAXATION AND CAPITAL INFLOW RESTRICTIONS 111

-Non- Icelandic tax residents 111

-Icelandic tax residents 112

-FATCA Withholding 112

-THE ICELANDIC ECONOMY 114

-The residential housing market in Iceland 116

-Financial Markets in Iceland 118

-DESCRIPTION OF THE ISSUER 123

-Overview 123

-Recent developments 123

-Historical background 124

-Shareholders, Share Capital and Dividend Policy 125

-Organisational structure 126

-Strategy 126

-Business 128

-Loan portfolio 133

-Funding 137

-Risk management framework 138

-Litigation 146

-Competition 147

-Administrative, management, and supervisory bodies 148
+Authorisation Issuer's statement Statutory auditor Documents incorporated by reference Documents on display.
+Third party information Listing and Validity of this Base Prospectus Supplements to this Base Prospectus Abbreviations and definitions APPLICABLE FINAL TERMS PART A - CONTRACTUAL TERMS PART B - OTHER INFORMATION

+TERMS AND CONDITIONS OF THE COVERED BONDS 65

+1. Definitions 2.
+Form, Denomination and Title 3.
+Status of the Covered Bonds 4.
+Issuer Covenants 5.
+Redenomination 6.
+Interest 7.
+Payments 8.
+Redemption and Purchase 9.
+Taxation 10.
+Prescription 11.
+Notices 12.
+Further Issues 13.
+Governing Law and Jurisdiction

+SELLING RESTRICTIONS 101

+United States EEA and United Kingdom Iceland Hong Kong Singapore

+General 105

+SUMMARY OF ICELANDIC LEGISLATION IN CONSIDERATION OF F COVERED BONDS107

+Covered Bonds 107

+Cover Pool 107

+Cover Pool Assets 108

+Matching Rules 108

+FSA Supervision 108

+The Register 109

+Independent Inspector 109

+Rights of Priority 109

+Handling of assets in the event of winding-up of an issuer 110

+The Rules on Covered bonds 111

+The Issuer's licence to issue Covered Bonds 112

+TAXATION 113

+Non- Icelandic tax residents 113

+Icelandic tax residents 113

+FATCA Withholding 114

+THE ICELANDIC ECONOMY 115

+The residential housing market in Iceland 117

+Financial Markets in Iceland 119

+DESCRIPTION OF THE ISSUER 127

+Overview 127

+Historical background 127

+Shareholders, Share Capital and Dividend Policy 128

+Organisational structure 129

+Strategy 130

+Loan portfolio 136

+Funding 140

+Risk management framework 141

+Litigation 150

+Competition 151

+Administrative, management, and supervisory bodies 153